Pressureless Tennis Balls Vs. Regular | Quick Comparison

 Final Thoughts

-it depends on your strength and your skill level which tennis ball will be the best for you.
+It depends on your strength and skill level which tennis ball will be the best for you.
 Pressureless balls are heavier, less bouncy, spin more, and are long-lasting.
 On the other hand, the regular balls are less dense, feel lighter on the arm, offer great spin, are bouncier, and have a low life span.

 Leave a Comment